telerik/fiddler-everywhere-docs/knowledge-base/use-fiddler-alongside-nordvpn.md

 You can use the NordVPN and Fiddler Everywhere applications simultaneously, benefiting from all that virtual private networks offer, including testing and investigating possible network, page, and server issues from different world regions.
 Follow these steps to test your configuration:

-- Start the Fiddler Everywhere application and ensure that you have gone through [the HTTPS capturing configuration setup]({%slug login-and-update%}).
+- Start the Fiddler Everywhere application.

 - Enable the **Live Traffic** toggle to start network capturing.